3.1 Fundamentals of AlgorithmsIntroduction

 Code Without a Language

 This introduction covers Code Without a Language within Trace Tables for GCSE Computer Science.
-Revise Trace Tables in Algorithms for GCSE Computer Science with 15 exam-style questions and 8 flashcards.
-This topic appears regularly enough that it should still be part of a steady revision cycle.
-It is section 2 of 7 in this topic.
+Revise Trace Tables in 3.1 Fundamentals of Algorithms for GCSE Computer Science with 15 exam-style questions and 8 flashcards.
+This topic shows up very often in GCSE exams, so students should be able to explain it clearly, not just recognise the term.
+It is section 2 of 8 in this topic.
 Use this introduction to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position